BruceEckel/ThinkingInPython/Markdown/05_Testing.md

 the class.
 Thus, black-box testing corresponds more closely to functional testing, to verify the methods that the client programmer is going to use.
-In addition, black-box testing provides a minimal instruction sheet to the client programmer - in the absence of all other documentation, the black-box tests at least demonstrate how to make basic calls to the `public` class methods.
+In addition, black-box testing provides a minimal instruction sheet to the client programmer---in the absence of all other documentation, the black-box tests at least demonstrate how to make basic calls to the `public` class methods.